How To Tell If Your Septic Tank Is Full

 It’s best practice to have your well water tested at least once a year.
 During this test, if you find that higher than normal nitrate levels are in the well water, then you might want to consider those nitrates are coming from a full septic tank.
 Nitrates find their way into the well water as a result of an overflowing septic tank.
 That septic water then leaks into the well water increasing nitrate levels.

-Maintain A Regular Schedule
+Importance of Maintaining A Regular Septic Schedule

 The best thing we as homeowners can do to know when a septic tank is full is to keep a regular maintenance schedule for our septic tank.
 I realize this can be difficult to do, especially since the entire septic system is out of site.
 I know for me that means out of mind!